 Most importantly, nitrate rich water encourages green algae.

-Use your nitrate test kit to monitor the levels so you can adjust the amount of water changes you need to do.
+Use your nitrate test kit to monitor the levels so you can adjust the number of water changes you need to do.

 Keep the nitrate level at no more than 20-30 PPM (parts per million).

 There are various special filter media you can put in your filter to achieve certain desired results.
 The most common is activated carbon (charcoal) which is put in for a short time to absorb perhaps medications that have been used, or to polish the water for extra clarity.

 There are also various resins designed to absorb nitrates if you are unable to do regular water changes or want to continually strip nutrients out of the water as they are being produced.

-The most important maintenance you do on your aquarium is the filter maintenance.
-The best way to minimize cleaning aquarium filters is choosing the right one for the job.
+The most important maintenance you do on your aquarium, after water changes, is filter maintenance.
+The best way to spend less time cleaning aquarium filters is by choosing the right one for the job.